hapijs/hapi/docs/Reference.md

 When calling `request.reply()`, the router waits until `process.nextTick()` to continue processing the request and transmit the response.
 This enables making changes to the returned response object before the response is sent.
 This means the router will resume as soon as the handler method exists.
-To suspend this behaviour, the returned `response` object includes:
+To suspend this behavior, the returned `response` object includes:
 - `response.hold()` - puts the response on hold until `response.send()` is called.
 Available only after `request.reply()` is called and until
   `response.hold()` is invoked once.
 - `response.send()` - resume the response which will be transmitted in the next tick.
 Available only after `response.hold()` is called and until